BETWEEN WORLDS: PORTALS

 Part of the history of African American people is one of displacement and invention.
-With this installation I am using these doors as portals to tell the story of loss, resistance, resilience and standing.
+With this installation Ewing uses these doors as portals to tell the story of loss, resistance, resilience and standing.

 Each door is double sided.